 - Understand there are additional service fees attached to the price.
 You won’t pay just the advertised price in the ad

 - Search engines for hotel and overnight accommodations

-- I typically use these two search engines quite a bit for reviewing before I book
+I typically use Booking.com quite a bit for reviewing before I book

 - Always check the cancellation policy and what it includes while you are on Booking.com

 - When checking the reviews here or on TripAdvisor check out the reviewers rating as well, sometimes I just find a whiner, someone who isn’t happy with anything except 5* accommodations so of course they wouldn’t be happy at an Agriturismo in the countryside of Italy

 - I recommend using Booking.com if you need to have a cancellation policy with reassurance however… you may wish to reach out to the hotel for sometimes a better rate, you can always call them too, most small hotels prefer this too and speak English

 - Also be aware, when booking a hotel reservation in France CHECK the fine print regarding breakfasts (it may even be a Bed and Breakfast) breakfast may be AVAILABLE but NOT included in the price of your room.
 One time I was charged €18/person for our breakfast I thought was included in my stay – this can be verified with one simple email

 One thing I keep in mind while traveling around Europe as well is “going with the flow.”
 Most of the time you won’t be spending “gobs” amount of time in your apartment so don’t get caught up with not having incredibleness every time.
 Of course, if it is a special occasion or special destination spend a little more time reviewing before booking.
 But if it is a quick weekend trip, I tell myself I’ll survive.
 After all, I’m in Athens, Berlin, Paris, I’ll be home by Sunday, right?